"With the President's Permission..."

 The New York State Legislature purchased the handwritten draft of Abraham Lincoln's preliminary Emancipation Proclamation from famed abolitionist Gerrit Smith in 1865, shortly after Lincoln's funeral train passed through Albany.

-Using images and documents from the State Library's Manuscripts and Special Collections, this exhibit tells the story of how this priceless artifact came to Albany, and eventually to the New York State Library.
+Using images and documents from the State Library's Manuscripts and Special Collections, this Fall 2012 exhibit told the story of how this priceless artifact came to Albany, and eventually to the New York State Library.

 Gerrit Smith won the document in a lottery at the Albany Relief Bazaar in the winter of 1864.
 The Bazaar was one of a several so-called "Sanitary Fairs" held throughout the northern states to raise funds for the medical care of wounded soldiers.
 The lottery to win the proclamation was engineered by a little-known, but powerful, Albany Republican political operative named William Barnes.
 Through his personal connections to Secretary of State William Seward, he acquired the document for the fair, and appointed a special committee of powerful public men—including Gerrit Smith—to oversee the lottery.
 After Smith won the lottery, Barnes lobbied the legislature to buy the proclamation from him for the State Library.
 However the legislature did not act until 1865, after the death of Lincoln.

-Among the objects on display in this exhibit are:
+Among the objects on display in this exhibit were:

 - the minutes of the Albany Army Relief Association;